KSMubasshir/algorithms/README.md

 * ht: is the height of the building.
 #### Output
 A skyline is a collection of rectangular strips.
-A rectangular strip is represented as a pair (left, ht) where left is x coordinate of the left side of strip and ht is the height of strip.
+A rectangular strip is represented as a pair (left, ht) where left is x coordinate of the left side of strip and ht is the height of strip.<br/>
 ![output_skyline](images/output_skyline.png)